sriramgkn/sriramgkn.github.io/_posts/2024-04-02-kafka-tform-jenkins.md

 title: Exploring Kafka, Terraform, and Jenkins
 ---

-In this post, we will explore Kafka, Terraform, and Jenkins - three popular open source tools used in modern software development and data processing.
+In this post, we will explore [Kafka](https://kafka.apache.org/intro), [Terraform](https://www.terraform.io/), and [Jenkins](https://www.jenkins.io/) - three well-recognized tools used to automate software deployment pipelines.

 ## Apache Kafka